Do You Have Intertrigo?

 The common risk factor is prolonged moist and warm skin from sweating.
 I see patients with this skin fold rash all year long.
-During the summer it’s due to the hot weather.
-In the winter it’s because of the layers of thick clothing worn to keep warm.
+During the summer, it’s due to the hot weather.
+In the winter, it’s caused from the layers of thick clothing worn to keep warm.

 Dermatologist’s Recommendations for Care and Prevention for Intertrigo Prone Skin

 These are the recommendations that I give my patients.
 I’ve found that the trick to treating and preventing intertrigo is to try to keep the skin folds dry and sweat-free.
 Using anti-yeast skin care products also helps.
 For really irritated skin, I add a short course of nonprescription cortisone cream.

 - Wash your skin folds with Dial soap.